 The number of options is large and the possibilities endless.
 There is a choice of wall finishes which range from the standard concrete garage finish, which looks like a pebble dash finish, through to brick or stone cladding.
 The concrete garage brick effect comes in 4 different styles to match your house.
 The stone finish comes in a Cotswold or Pennine style so if you live in those parts of the world your concrete garage will blend in seamlessly.
 And even if you live elsewhere and like the look of stone – then ‘why not?’

 Uniquely you can select a concrete garage which can be rendered after being constructed and this will make it unrecognisable as a prefab concrete garage.
 The rendering will make it look like a traditional garage built from block work but at a fraction of the cost.
-Finally there is the superb Garaclad wood effect finish which has to be seen to be believed.
+Finally, there is the superb Garaclad wood effect finish which has to be seen to be believed.
 Very desirable.

-Still on the outside walls of the concrete garage you can choose from front posts in a choice of brick or stone.
-Again this changes the look of the concrete garage to reflect your views and make it a little more special than it's all ready.
+Still, on the outside walls of the concrete garage, you can choose from front posts in a choice of brick or stone.
+Again this changes the look of the concrete garage to reflect your views and make it a little more special than it’s all ready.

 Moving to the roof of the concrete garage there is a large choice of options which vary according to the model.
-However in most ranges there is a choice of colour or finish which ensures the concrete garage you choose reflects your preferences.
+However, in most ranges there is a choice of colour or finish which ensures the concrete garage you choose reflects your preferences.
 Where some roofs are fibre cement, a far more advanced method of making concrete garages roofs than the old asbestos roofs of years ago, some are galvanised steel which ensures a very long life.
 The steel roofs tend to have an anti-condensation barrier applied on the inside to stop any condensation forming on the underside of the garage roof.
-Amazingly the steel roof are normally made in one section which eliminates any leaks where the joins would have been in the more normal 'run of the mill' garages available elsewhere.
+Amazingly the steel roof are normally made in one section which eliminates any leaks where the joins would have been in the more normal ‘run of the mill’ garages available elsewhere.

-The Lidget Concrete garages come with an 'up and over' door as standard and the width varies depending on the size of the garage.
+The Lidget Concrete garages come with an ‘up and over’ door as standard and the width varies depending on the size of the garage.
 The standard colour is white but there are various colour options as well as Georgian styles which add a touch of class to the garage.
 If that is not enough you can choose from timber side hung doors, roller doors and sectional doors.
 You can also consider a door on both ends of your garage so you can gain access into your garden.
 If you would like it a little easier when you get home you could consider an electric remote control door.
 It may be a little expensive but a garage is not an every day buy so why not get it right in the first place.
-If you have a concrete garage door on hand then Lidget are happy to provide your garage with just the opening to take your doors saving you some money.
-Can't be bad!
+If you have a concrete garage door on hand then Lidget is happy to provide your garage with just the opening to take your doors saving you some money.
+Can’t be bad!

-With the exception of the Deluxe Concrete Garages, which has a personal door as standard, the garages don't come with a personal door.
-However there is a great choice of optional garage doors ranging from wood, steel or PVCu.
-The PVCu garage doors are available in white or in timber effect - very nice.
+With the exception of the Deluxe Concrete Garages, which has a personal door as standard, the garages don’t come with a personal door.
+However, there is a great choice of optional garage doors ranging from wood, steel or PVCu.
+The PVCu garage doors are available in white or in timber effect – very nice.
 The steel garage doors come in brown, white or timber effect.
 Add in Georgian and glazed options and you can see this range of concrete garages have a great choice of doors to choose from.

 On all concrete garages there is a timber window included providing a degree of light into the building.
 Again there is a large choice of windows in timber and PVCu which include opening windows.
-On some concrete garages ranges there is an option for roof lights which allow light to flood in from above.
+On some concrete garages ranges, there is an option for roof lights which allow light to flood in from above.